vinodkumar4b9/KPMG/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
+Challnge 3:

-Regarding Task 3 , I have created a python script to get required output (nested-object.py) , You can run the command and will get required output , there are some prerequiste for this which was mentioned in Pythin script in inline comments , Please do read them before running the script
+Regarding challenge 3 , I have created a python script to get required output (nested-object.py) , You can run the command and will get required output , there are some prerequiste for this which was mentioned in Pythin script in inline comments , Please do read them before running the script

 ![image](https://user-images.githubusercontent.com/12294021/141651405-d179b7b3-bafe-44fc-95b9-b73a6ab44a19.png)